Detroit sports travel guide

 • Astoria Pastry Shop (541 Monroe St.): Expect crowds at this bakery in Greektown known for tortes, baklava and other European pastries.

 • Hockeytown Cafe (2301 Woodward St.): Worth visiting as much, if not more, for the atmosphere than the food.
-It’s a veritable Red Wings shrine and a great place to watch hockey games (and other sports) if you can’t get into the arena.
+It’s a veritable Red Wings shrine and a great place to watch hockey games (and other sports) if you can’t get into Little Caesars Arena, two blocks away.

 • Pegasus Taverna (558 Monroe St.): One of the most popular restaurants in Greektown, its main attraction is its saganaki, a “flaming cheese” appetizer.